aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

 ## Enabling Symmetric IRB between NXOS leafs

 Before we look at how EVPN Hybrid mode works, let's first consider Symmetric IRB between leaf1 and leaf2 (both NXOS).
 The goal is to get h1 to talk to h2 (communication between VLAN 100 and VLAN 200).
-On the NXOS leafs, Symmetric IRB requires the following sample configuration (consider leaf1 as an example):
+On the NXOS leafs, Symmetric IRB requires the following sample configuration (consider leaf1 as an example).
+First, a VLAN is created and the L3VNI is mapped it.
+This VNI is configured for the customer VRF, which call 'Tenant1' here:

 ```
-nv overlay evpn
-feature bgp
-feature fabric forwarding
-feature interface-vlan
-feature vn-segment-vlan-based
-feature lldp
-feature nv overlay
-!
-fabric forwarding anycast-gateway-mac 000a.000a.000a
-!
-vlan 1,100,300
-vlan 100
-  vn-segment 10100
 vlan 300
   vn-segment 10300
-!
-route-map allow-loopback permit 10
-  match interface loopback0
-route-map permit-all permit 10
 !
 vrf context Tenant1
   vni 10300